 The ICC does indeed unfairly target African states and conveniently ignores other states who commit similar or worse crimes against humanity.
 The ICC has unfortunately succumbed to selective justice.
 Selective justice has undeniably eroded its credibility on the African continent.

 The ICC must earn the trust of the African Union member states and most importantly of the international community.
 As was argued by Henry Kissinger, sometimes difficult decisions irrespective of who committed the crimes must be taken.

 In South Africa, not everyone was happy about the Truth and Reconciliation Commission.
 It was not perfect but it brought peace and stability.
 Otherwise, if the government took a hard-line stance and decided to prosecute De Klerk and his cronies for the crimes that they have committed during the Apartheid era, then South Africa would have been engulfed in a civil war.

-At the end of the day, African states not only want justice to be done, but also want it to be manifestly and without a shadow of doubt be seen to be done not just in Africa but also elsewhere in the world.
+At the end of the day, African states not only want justice to be done but also want it to be manifestly and without a shadow of a doubt be seen to be done not just in Africa but also elsewhere in the world.

 Michael Kabai, LLB (UNIN), LLM (UNISA).

 The author is State Law Adviser (International Law) in the Office of the Chief State Law Adviser (International Law) in the Department of International Relations and Cooperation of the Republic of South Africa.